Kuhlemeier-lab/Pseudogenization_and_resurrection_CB/ASTRAL_readme.txt

 ASTRALspecies_boot.tre shows the results of 100 replicates of multilocus bootstrapping.
 The last line is the summary of all bootstraps.

+astral_topology.tiff is an image of the ASTRAL species tree, rooted at Calibrachoa pygmea

 Species abbreviations:
 Cpy: Calibrachoa pygmea
 Pin: Petunia inflata